A B O U T

-Chii Rempel, born in Pavlodar, Kazakhstan, is currently living in Düsseldorf, where she works in a lovely tea shop.
+Chii Rempel, born in Pavlodar, Kazakhstan, is currently living in Düsseldorf, where she works on her books and illustrations while drinking a ton of tea.
 Her obsession with tea began early in life and caught on so much, that it began to spill over into her manuscripts.

 Becoming a published writer has been an early dream of hers that she continues to work and fight for every day.